AnkiHubSoftware/ankihub_addon/README.md

 You only have to do this once.

 ### Development workflow
+There are two VsCode debug launch configurations (defined in `launch.json`).
+They both set up Anki's base directory on a path you can configure using an environment variable.
+They also create a symlink from the add-on directory to the add-on source - this way you can make changes to the add-on code, restart the debug session and Anki will use the updated add-on code.

+- Run Anki with TEMPORARY_ANKI_BASE.

+  This launch configuration sets up a clean Anki base directory in `TEMPORARY_ANKI_BASE` every time it starts.

+- Run Anki with ANKI_BASE.

+  This launch configuration sets up an Anki base directory in `ANKI_BASE` if it doesn't exist yet and re-uses it otherwise.
+  This means that the AnkiHub add-on configuration and Anki's decks, notes, settings etc. will be retained between launches.

+### Alternative development workflow with automatic reloading when source code is modified (without debugging)

 Follow the instructions below for:
 - Automatically restarting Anki when add-on source code is modified